Tim Berners-Lee: Career and research

-Berners-Lee published the first web site, which described the project itself, on 20 December 1990; it was available to the Internet from the CERN network.
-The site provided an explanation of what the World Wide Web was, and how people could use a browser and set up a web server, as well as how to get started with your own website.
+Berners-Lee published the first website, which described the project itself, on 20 December 1990; it was available to the Internet from the CERN network.
+The site provided an explanation of what the World Wide Web was, and how people could use a browser and set up a web server and a website.
 On 6 August 1991, Berners-Lee first posted, on Usenet, a public invitation for collaboration with the WorldWideWeb project.

-In a list of 80 cultural moments that shaped the world, chosen by a panel of 25 eminent scientists, academics, writers and world leaders, the invention of the World Wide Web was ranked number one, with the entry stating, "The fastest growing communications medium of all time, the Internet has changed the shape of modern life forever.
+In a list of 80 cultural moments that shaped the world, chosen by a panel of 25 eminent scientists, academics, writers and world leaders in 2016, the invention of the World Wide Web was ranked number one, with the entry stating, "The fastest growing communications medium of all time, the Internet has changed the shape of modern life forever.
 We can connect with each other instantly, all over the world."

 In 1994, Berners-Lee founded the W3C at the Massachusetts Institute of Technology.
-It comprised various companies that were willing to create standards and recommendations to improve the quality of the Web.
+It comprised various companies willing to create standards and recommendations to improve the quality of the Web.
 Berners-Lee made his idea available freely, with no patent and no royalties due.
-The World Wide Web Consortium decided that its standards should be based on royalty-free technology, so that they easily could be adopted by anyone.
+The World Wide Web Consortium decided that its standards should be based on royalty-free technology, so that anyone could easily adopt them.

 Berners-Lee participated in Curl Corp's attempt to develop and promote the Curl programming language.

 In 2001, Berners-Lee became a patron of the East Dorset Heritage Trust, having previously lived in Colehill in Wimborne, East Dorset.
-In December 2004, he accepted a chair in computer science at the School of Electronics and Computer Science, University of Southampton, Hampshire, to work on the Semantic Web.
+In 2004, he accepted a chair in computer science at the School of Electronics and Computer Science, University of Southampton, Hampshire, to work on the Semantic Web.

 In a Times article in October 2009, Berners-Lee admitted that the initial pair of slashes ("//") in a web address were "unnecessary".
 He told the newspaper that he easily could have designed web addresses without the slashes.
 "There you go, it seemed like a good idea at the time," he said in his lighthearted apology.

+Since 2021, Berners-Lee has been an advisory board member of Proton Foundation.